wodby/docs/apps/logs.md

 ![](_images/logs-streaming.png)

+Log streaming is not available for the following stacks:

+* Drupal stacks 3.x
+* WordPress, all-new 4.x version with log streaming support is coming soon
+* Some old custom stacks (redeploy the stack to make it work)

 ## 2. CLI

 Go to `Instance > Stack > Service` and copy `Show logs command`.
 Connect to the host server as root and run the command.
 Adjust the value of `tail` param to specify how many messages to fetch.
 For more params see [`kubectl logs reference`](https://kubernetes.io/docs/user-guide/kubectl/v1.7/#logs).